Climate change

 Drought

 When it is very hot and there is little or no rain over a longer period, water levels in streams and rivers drop rapidly.
-If this continues for a longer period, even the groundwater level drops.
-We then suffer from drought.
+If this continues for a longer period, even the groundwater level will drop and then we suffer from drought.

-As water authority , we water authority then set to work to restore groundwater reserves to their previous levels.
-We are taking more frequent measures to improve water retention: more natural watercourses, better soil structure, nature-friendly banks, and more flexible water level management where possible.
-We are also holding discussions with water users in their areas.
-Together, we are making agreements to use water more sparingly.
-Agreements have been made for the whole country on the distribution of water, even when there is less water available.
+As water authority, we set to work to restore groundwater reserves to their previous levels.
+We often take measures to improve water retention: more natural watercourses, better soil structure, nature-friendly banks, and more flexible water-level management where possible.
+We also hold discussions with water users in their areas.
+Together, we reach agreements to use water more sparingly.
+Agreements have been reached for the whole country on the distribution of water, even when there is less water available.

 Irrigation ban

 If there is insufficient rainfall, farmers will irrigate their land.
 This is possible as long as there is enough water in the ditches.
-During dry periods, we supply water from the IJsselmeer.
+During dry periods, we supply water from lake IJsselmeer.
 If the dry spell continues for a long time, we may have to impose a ban on irrigation.
 This means that farmers are not allowed to water their agricultural land.
-Incidentally, this region never happened in our region , not even during the dry summer of 2018.
+Incidentally, this has never happened in our region, not even during the dry summer of 2018.

-In the twentieth century, sea levels rose by approximately 20 centimeters.
+In the twentieth century, sea levels rose by approximately 20 centimetres.
 For the Netherlands, this is one of the most significant consequences of global warming.
-Our region many kilometers of dykes we must keep safe, especially now that sea levels are rising.
-We do this, for example, by sea dyke , widening, and reinforcing the sea dyke .
+Our region has many kilometres of dykes we must keep safe, especially now that sea levels are rising.
+We do this by raising, widening, and reinforcing a sea dyke, for example.
 In the coming years, we will be doing this at Lauwersmeer-Vierhuizergat.
-In recent years, work has been carried out on the sea dyke .
+In recent years, work has been carried out on the Eemshaven-Delfzijl sea dyke.